 A fiscal year is a twelve-month period over which an accounting cycle is completed.
 At the University of Manitoba, the fiscal year begins April 1 and ends March 31.

 These financial statements have been prepared in accordance with Canadian public sector accounting standards established by the Public Sector Accounting Board of Chartered Professional Accountants Canada, including the standards for government not-for-profit organizations.
 The University has adopted the restricted fund method of accounting for contributions.

 The University classifies resources used for various purposes into separate Funds which correspond to its major activities and objectives.
 The Statement of Financial Position combines the assets and liabilities of all Funds.

 The University maintains its Funds under three fund categories: General, Restricted and Endowment Funds.
-The General Funds include the Funds for General Operating, Specific Provisions and Expenses Funded from Future Revenues.
+The General Funds include the Funds for General Operating, Specific Provisions and Expenses Funded from Future Revenues Funds.
 The Restricted Funds include the Capital Asset, Research and Special, Staff Benefits and Trust Funds.
 The Endowment Fund includes endowed funds of the University.

 Accounting estimates are included in financial statements to approximate the effect of past revenue or expense transactions or events, or to approximate the present status of an asset or liability.
 Examples include accruals for salaries and benefits, the estimated useful life of an asset and certain actuarial assumptions used in determining employee future benefits.
 It is possible that changes in future conditions could require changes in the recognized amounts for accounting estimates.